 Update: Working with ED students is not the job for me!!!
 That’s all I have to say about that!!!!!!!!!!!!!!!!!!!!!!!!!!

 (2013-2014) Update: I resigned from the job working with ED students.
 It was overwhelming.
 My hair fell out, I gained weight and I was in fear for my life on a daily basis.
 I tried to see the good in the situation, but that simply was not enough to continue my employment there.
 I’ve worked there and now I know that I would NEVER do it again.
-EVER!!! it was not the job for me!
+EVER!!!
+That was not the job for me!

 (2015-2016) I am now working at a high performing charter school.
 I teach 9th/10th grade Resource Lab.
 It’s a lot that required of me, but I am adapting and thriving.
 I will keep you updated.
 But, for now, I am happy!

 (2015-2016) Update: This year, I took on most of the teaching on my campus.
-I now have 9-12 grades.
+I now have 9th-12th grades.
 Of the 51 SpEd students, I have 44 of those students.
 It’s a ridiculous amount of work, but I’m handling it way better than I thought I would.

 Update: Last year was very stressful.
 I discovered that maybe teaching is not the job for me.